 The carrying value of the Financing Liability - MSRs Pledged approximates fair value.
 We initially establish the value of the Financing Liability - MSRs Pledged based on the price at which the Rights to MSRs are sold to HLSS.
 Thereafter, the carrying value of the Financing Liability - MSRs pledged is adjusted from time to time to reflect changes in the net present value of the estimated future cash flows of the underlying MSRs.
 Since these cash flows are ceded to HLSS as part of the HLSS transactions, the future cash flows of the underlying MSRs also represent the future payments to HLSS of principal and interest on the Financing Liability - MSRs Pledged.
-As a result, the net present value of the future cash flows related to the underlying MSRs also represent the net present value of the Financing Liability - MSRs Pledged.
+As a result, the net present value of the future cash flows related to the underlying MSRs also represent the net present value of the principal and interest payments to be made on the Financing Liability - MSRs Pledged.
 The net present value of these future cash flows represents the fair value of the Financing Liability - MSRs Pledged.

-Other Secured Borrowings
+Other Secured Borrowinas